 The propellant is usually ammonium perchlorate (oxidizer) and extremely fine aluminum powder (fuel) mixed with Hydroxyl-terminated polybutadiene (HTPB is a translucent liquid with a color similar to wax paper and a viscosity similar to corn syrup) as a binder, in addition to some catalysts.
 The result is a black rubbery structure.
 Using a variation of catalysts and different mixture ratios of oxidizer, fuel and binder, the designers can vary the characteristics of the motor.
-The shape of the propellant will decide how the thrust curve looks like, that is, how the thrust varies with time after ignition.
+The shape of the propellant will determine what the thrust curve looks like, that is, how the thrust varies with time after ignition.

-The advantage of a solid motor is that it can provide huge amounts of thrust, and is often used as a booster making a satellite launching rocket gain high initial velocity before using higher-efficient liquid motors to gain horizontal velocity above the densest part of the atmosphere.
+The advantage of a solid motor is that it can provide huge amounts of thrust, and therefore it is often used as a booster, making a satellite launching rocket gain high initial velocity before using higher-efficient liquid motors to gain horizontal velocity above the densest part of the atmosphere.
 Another advantage is that it is very simple, and when it is ignited it burns until it runs out of propellant (or until a catastrophic failure occurs).
 This is also one of the disadvantages of such a motor: it can never be switched off by command and can not be throttled as a liquid (and hybrid, explained in the next section) motor can.
-It is usually less efficient than liquid motors, with a vacuum specific impulse is usually below 3000 m/s and 2800 m/s at sea-level.
+It is usually less efficient than liquid motors, with a typical specific impulse being below 3000 m/s in vacuum and 2800 m/s at sea-level.

 Hybrid rocket motors

-The third rocket category is hybrid motors, where the fuel is in solid state and the fuel in liquid form.
+The third rocket category is hybrid motors, where the fuel is in solid form and the fuel in liquid form.
 Classic designs have solid fuel and liquid oxidizer, but some reversed designs—i.e. with liquid fuel and solid oxidizer—also exists, though the latter is more challenging to make practical.
-Historically, hybrid motors have not been very popular, but advances in the technology makes hybrid motors increasingly popular.
-The most famous rocket using hybrid is the SpaceShipOne and SpaceShipTwo owned by Richard Branson’s Virgin Galactic, are two examples of rocket using hybrid technology.
+Historically, hybrid motors have not been very popular, but advances in the technology are making hybrid motors increasingly popular.
+The most famous rockets using hybrid technology are the SpaceShipOne and SpaceShipTwo owned by Richard Branson’s Virgin Galactic.
 They made the news when the spaceship experienced a catastrophic failure during a live flight test killing one of the test pilots.